 Where to play Monopoly Slingo

-The only UK online casino that carries Slingo Originals games is Play OJO.
+The only UK online casinos that carry Slingo Originals games are Play OJO and All British Casino.

-But that’s great news, because Play OJO is one of our favourite casinos.
-We’ve reviewed it in detail and we’ve tested it several times.
-So we can guarantee that it’s a fair, reliable and safe casino to play for real money.
-What’s more, it’s got great welcome bonus offers, and you can claim one by clicking any of our links to their page.
+But that’s great news, because they are two of our favourite casinos.
+We’ve reviewed them in detail and we’ve tested them several times.
+So we can guarantee that they are fair, reliable and safe casinos to play for real money.
+What’s more, they got great welcome bonus offers, and you can claim one by clicking any of our links to their page.